Dr. Ray Rajotte Graduate Award

 Named for Dr. Ray Rajotte, a devoted researcher and educator who is respected for his pioneering work in islet transplantation and his leadership in mentoring students.

-Available annually to a full-time post graduate basic science student entering their second year of study in the Department of Surgery.
+Available annually to a full-time post graduate non resident basic science student entering their second year of study in the Department of Surgery.
 Awarded on the basis of superior academic achievement and publications.
 The candidate must demonstrate a passion for surgical research.

 Edmonton Civic Employees’ Charitable Assistance Fund

 Since 1952, the Edmonton Civic Employees' Charitable Assistance Fund has provided financial support to the Department of Surgery.

 Over the past five decades the fund has provided important support at early stages of the department’s research initiatives, allowing hundreds of new projects to start and new ideas to develop.

 Funding has been provided to researchers for projects studying in the areas of hepatitis C virus, diabetes, tissue and organ transplantation, infections in transplant patients and wound healing.

 Much of the success of the Department of Surgery is because of its ability to attract surgical researchers.
 The Edmonton Civic Employees’ Charitable Assistance Fund has played a significant role in helping young researchers establish themselves and successfully compete for funding from other sources.

 Applicants must be staff members of the Department of Surgery and demonstrate a significant commitment to research.
 Research activities may be in the area of basic science, clinical studies, outcomes research or surgical education.
 Research Associates, Surgical Residents and Graduate Students within the Department of Surgery are encouraged to apply as Co-Investigators with a surgeon or scientist in the department as Principal Investigator.